9 Employee Engagement Ideas to Try With Your Team

 Employee engagement is a measure of how much employees are invested in their work and the organization.
-Engaged employees display:
+Engaged employees:

 There are many ways to engage employees and strengthen your workforce; there’s no one-size-fits-all approach.
-But if you’re curious about where to start, we’ve created this list of simple employee engagement strategies you can implement right now.
+The following employee engagement ideas can help you start crafting your own engagement strategies.

 1. Let employees be problem solvers.